MAGNUM 13XX CUSTOM VALVE & PISTON SET

 READ ALL OF THESE INSTRUCTIONS, THERE ARE DIFFERENCES WITH THESE PARTS YOU NEED TO BE AWARE OF

-Once the piston is adjusted to length snug the locking collar down hand-tight.
-Do not use tools to torque it further, it will bulge the Delrin base causing it to bind in the tube.
-You can use a tiny bit of threadlocker on the piston threads if desired but this isn't generally necessary in most cases.
+Once the piston is adjusted to length, snug the locking collar down with a pair of pliers while holding the base with a 3/16" pin punch or similar tool.
+Thick strips of folded paper, cardboard or leather can be wrapped around the locking collar to keep it from being marked by the pliers.
+Do not torque the collar too tight, just snug it down moderately or the Delrin base can bulge causing the piston to bind in the tube.
+You can use a tiny bit of threadlocker on the piston threads if desired but this isn't generally necessary and makes future adjustments difficult.
 If the piston is adjusted too long it won't allow air to enter the tube when the pump lever is in the open position.
 If the gun won't pump up then this may be the cause.
-The valve stem sticks further out then the original factory valve, it's necessary for the hammer to be in the cocked position for the valve to pressurize.
+The valve stem sticks further out then the original factory valve, it's often neccessary for the hammer to be in the cocked position for the valve to hold pressure.

 The valve exhaust port is radically angled to produce more power.
 Because it's angled the opening looks oval rather than round.
 This is not by mistake, it's supposed to be this way.
 The transfer port gasket fits and seals effectively with the .150" ID of the port, do not enlarge the port ID, it will not seal with the gasket correctly if you do.
 Further enlargement of the valve port will not gain more power, matching your transfer port and barrel port to the same .150" diameter will at higher numbers of pumps.